 For birding enthusiasts, New Jersey is a haven for sites that offer great views of migrating fowl.

 The 43,000-acre Edwin B. Forsythe National Wildlife Refuge in southern New Jersey is a coastal habitat that protects migratory birds.
-Administered by the U.S. Fish and Wildlife Service, it also has numerous prospects for birding.
+Administered by U.S. Fish and Wildlife Service, it has numerous prospects for birding.

 Call 1-800-VISITNJ for free publications.
 For other inquiries call us at (609) 599-6540 Copyright © State of New Jersey,

 1996-2014 Department of State, Division of Travel and Tourism, P.O.
 BOX 460, Trenton, NJ 08625